-5.3 Late submission without a warrant
+5.3 Late completion certificate submission without a warrant

 5.3.1.
 Where work has been carried out or a conversion made without a warrant when there should have been a warrant applied for, a completion certificate must still be submitted.
-However, in this case the certificate may only be accepted if it confirms that the work or conversion has been carried out in accordance with and now complies with, the building regulations applicable at the time of the submission of the completion certificate.
+However, in this case the certificate may only be accepted if it confirms that the work or conversion has been carried out in accordance with, and now complies with, the building regulations applicable at the time of the submission of the completion certificate.

-- 5.3.2.
-A submission where a warrant was not sought when it should have been must provide plans and specification details equivalent to those for a warrant application, so that the verifier can adequately assess whether to accept the certificate.
-There is also a fee to pay which is equivalent to a late application for building warrant.
-Discounts for certificates from approved certifiers of design and approved certifiers of construction are allowed (see 3.13 and 3.14 above for details of fees). - 5.3.3.
+5.3.2.
+A completion certificate submission must provide plans and specification details equivalent to those for a warrant application, so that the verifier can adequately assess whether to accept the certificate.
+Discounts for certificates from approved certifiers of design and approved certifiers of construction are allowed.
+The submission attracts a higher fee.
+See the section on Fees for details.

+5.3.3.
 There is no limit as to how long after the completion of the work a late completion certificate may be submitted but it is always the regulations at the time of submission that must be met.
 It therefore becomes increasingly unlikely that work carried out will comply with the current regulations and further work will have to be carried out before a completion certificate can be accepted.
 However, as the completion certificate is a late submission it will require to be accompanied by drawings and an appropriate fee and any extra work required to comply can be shown on or added to, the drawings as with a building warrant application.
-It should be noted, however, that if extensive additional works are required, a separate building warrant may need to be submitted. - 5.3.4.
+It should be noted, however, that if extensive additional works are required, a separate building warrant may need to be submitted.

+5.3.4.
 A certificate from an approved certifier of either design or construction may be part of a completion certificate that has been submitted late but the certifier must assess the work against the regulations applying at the time of the submission of the completion certificate.
-It is an offence to issue a certificate that is false or misleading, so the certifier must be satisfied, if necessary by checks, inspection or tests, that the work is in compliance. - 5.3.5.
+It is an offence to issue a certificate that is false or misleading, so the certifier must be satisfied, if necessary by checks, inspection or tests, that the work is in compliance.

+5.3.5.
 In the case of work covered by a certificate of construction, a verifier may not request a materials test before accepting the completion certificate.
-However if a local authority wishes to take enforcement action, they may under Section 39(4) of the Act carry out reasonable tests to determine the quality and strength of any material.
+However if a local authority wishes to take enforcement action, they may under section 39(4) of the Act carry out reasonable tests to determine the quality and strength of any material.